 Scrapping of Eastern leg of HS2 would constitute 'government betrayal' of Leeds and West Yorkshire

+Scrapping Eastern leg of HS2 would constitute 'government betrayal' of Leeds and West Yorkshire

 Government scrapping of the Leeds link of the HS2 rail network would constitute a 'government betrayal'.